carsonfarmer/blog/content/blog/first_gtech_experiment.md

 Tags: Update, Speaker, FOSS4G
 Slug: first_gtech_experiement

 In case you missed [Eric Brelsford's][twitter] talk last Wednesday on *Free & Open Source Software for Geospatial Applications*, I've embedded the recording below for your viewing pleasure (Eric's slides are [also available][slides]).
 This is the first in a series of talks organized within the department of [Geography][geog] at [Hunter College][hunter], CUNY around GIS and Technology (we're calling them GTECH Experiments).
 Each talk is organized by a student (thanks go to [Mara Gittleman][mara] this time), and features a member of the wider geo-technology community.
-Stay tuned for news and events around GTECH Experiments in the future!
-For now, check out the video below:
+Check out the video below:

 <div class="youtube" align="center">
 <iframe width="640" height="360"